Staff

 Overview

-Daisy's PhD research focuses upon how people imagine, narrate, and practice 5G (the next generation of wireless network).
-Her PhD research critically explores major themes bound up with 5G's emergence via a focus upon the official practices of its development and the processes of contestation.
+Daisy's research focuses upon how people imagine, narrate, and practice 5G (fifth generation of wireless network).
+In her research she critically explores major themes bound up with 5G's emergence via a focus upon the official practices of its development and the processes of contestation.
 The research engages with proponents and opponents of 5G to analyse the social life of an emerging technology.
-Daisy's PhD is funded by the ESRC, and is supervised by Dr Pepe Romanillos and Dr Sean Carter.

 Daisy also has research interests surrounding embodied experiences which she examined within her MRes in Critical Human Geographies by exploring how people with synaesthesia make sense of and narrate their experiences.